LECTURER AT UNIVERSITY OF HUDDERSFIELD

 Khatun has successfully taught various projects and modules from drawing work design (which gave her the opportunity to manage and lead the final group projects involving students from different disciples), embroidery, woven textiles and knitted textiles.
 Khatun has worked with contemporary textiles techniques, processes and new technologies, as a lecturer and designer.
 Khatun has the ability to implement traditional techniques in forward thinking ways by using innovative solutions in the making and designing of contemporary textiles.

 As a lecturer at the University of Huddersfield Zaneb Khatun had the opportunity to carry out one to one tutorials with first and second year students, including context and specialisation tutorials.
 In the tutorials and throughout my teaching, Khatun helped students to conceptualise their ideas and encouraged them to think about innovation and contemporary design.
-She worked with students on group projects, encouraging them to think about using their strengths, to work collectively and develop successful collaborative learning outcomes.
-Khatun has undertaken workshop projects, working with students on technical development and problem solving, providing the opportunity for me to demonstrate my adaptable teaching style.
+She worked with students on group projects, encouraging them to think about using their strengths to work collectively and develop successful collaborative learning outcomes.
+Khatun has undertaken workshop projects, working with students on technical development and problem solving, providing the opportunity to demonstrate her adaptable teaching style.
 Khatun has been responsible for assessing students’ work in relation to the course criteria, providing students with constructive feedback and cross-moderating students’ work with colleagues.
+She has been an asset to the team.